 - Self doubt

 - Show up in person

 - Be willing to put yourself out there

 - Stay true to yourself while being flexible in a constantly changing industry

 - Never stop learning

-This event was a great way to kick off General Assembly’s “How Did She Get there” series and empower women of all ages and backgrounds to never doubt their ambitions.
+This event was a great way to kick off General Assembly’s “How She Got There” series and empower women of all ages and backgrounds to never doubt their ambitions.